Crysple/SecondLevelFileSystem/README.md

 This is the big job of my operating system course.
 It is a simple second level file system imitating that in linux.
-It use two files(imitating disk) to store the infomation -- the "main.dat" and the "data.dat".
+It use two files(imitating the disk) to store the infomation -- the "main.dat" file and the "data.dat" file.

 - "main.dat" stores infomation about users and the number of them
 - "data.dat" stores i-nodes, i-node table, bitmap and blocks which directory is also stored in some blocks pertaining to a i-node

 special things:
-- use "adduser" to add a user at first and use "exit" to exit the system
+- use "adduser" command to add a user at first and use "exit" command to exit the system
 - must do the "open" command every time you want to have a operation on a file.

 Below is the lab report